 Fifty years after Sir Winston Churchill heralded from the podium at Westminster College the descent of an "Iron Curtain" across Europe, another former British prime minister paid tribute to his legacy.

 In May 1996, the media and public returned to Westminster in common appreciation of the College's attempts to replicate the historic event.
 At the centerpiece of the festivities, former British Prime Minister Margaret Thatcher gave the John Findley Green Lecture, the series that brought Churchill to the campus, at 2 p.m.
 Saturday, March 9 with an address titled "New Threats for Old."
-(Click here for the full text of the speech.)

-The celebration had begun Thursday evening, March 7, with a vintage train provided by Union Pacific that retraced the route Churchill took from St. Louis to Jefferson City, Missouri.
+The celebration began on Thursday evening, March 7, with a vintage train provided by Union Pacific that retraced the route Churchill took from St. Louis to Jefferson City, Missouri.
 On Friday, March 8, a symposium sponsored by the College and the International Churchill Society was held in Jefferson City, capped off by a reception and black-tie dinner in the state Capitol Rotunda.
 Mimicking the 1946 festivities, the next morning began with a motorcade parade through Fulton that retraced the route of Churchill and Truman and continued with a public luncheon of country ham and fried chicken, the same meal Churchill ate.
 After Thatcher's afternoon lecture, an evening black-tie dinner was held in the gymnasium where Churchill had spoken, and the weekend events concluded with a special worship service Sunday morning in the Church of St. Mary the Virgin, Aldermanbury.

 There were, of course, inevitable minor differences after 50 years.
 The weather was 35 degrees colder than it was in 1946; Lady Thatcher arrived by plane, not train; and, unlike Churchill, she didn't play poker on the train because, as she said in her speech, she didn't "have the right kind of face for it."